Red Hair Gene: The Basics

 Red hair is a recessive genetic trait.

-This means that a person must inherit the genetic change associated with red-colored hair from both parents for it to be activated.
+This means that a person must inherit the genetic change associated with red-colored hair from both biological parents for it to be active.

-Many people may be carriers of one copy of the mutated gene but could still have darker hair color.
+Many people may be carriers of one copy of the mutated gene and still have darker hair color.

-A study says that up to 40% of people in Scotland carry at least one copy of the mutated gene, but only 13% of them are redheads.
+A study reports that up to 40% of people in Scotland carry at least one copy of the mutated gene despite only 13% having red hair.

 How To Know If You Carry The Red Hair Gene